Jankoziol/discrete-sample/README.md

 # discrete-sample
-This project provides C++ implementations of methods to sample discrete probability distributions.
+This project provides C++ implementations of algorithms to sample discrete probability distributions.

 # algorithms
 The algorithms implemented in this project are the following:<br>